Unique continuation for the momentum ray transform

 This question is related to the \emph{interior tomography problem} or the \emph{region of interest (ROI) tomography} problem.
 The goal of ROI tomography is to reconstruct the function within an open set (the region of interest) from the line integrals over all lines through that set.
 It is well known that from this information one cannot recover the whole function in the region of interest; see \cite[Example 2.1]{Klann_Quinto_IP} However, it is possible to recover the singularities of the function in the ROI because of the fact that ray transform $If$ is an elliptic Fourier integral operator (FIO) and its normal operator $I^*If$ is an elliptic pseudo-differential operator.
 Therefore by pseudo-local property, we have $\mbox{WF}(f)=\mbox{WF}(I^*If)$, see \cite{quinto_book_chapter}.
 This fact serves as a motivation for Lambda tomography \cite{Smith_local_tomography}, which is a local reconstruction method that uses ROI data to reconstruct singularities.

-However, the problem we pose is different: We only use the rays that meet the set $V$, but our goal is to reconstruct the scalar or tensor field outside $V$, not inside it.
-We assume that something about the field is known in $V$.
-The simplest choice is $f|_V=0$, but this can be relaxed to the gauge invariant assumption $Rf|_V=0$, where $R$ is the Saint Venant operator.
-The assumption that the integrals over all lines vanish can be relaxed to $(I^k)^*I^kf$ vanishing in a subset of positive measure of $V$ or vanishing to infinite order at a point of $V$.
-To make sense of $(I^k)^*I^kf$ vanishing to infinite order, we need it to be smooth, and that follows from ellipticity of the normal operator $(I^k)^*I^k$ as a pseudo-differential operator.
+However, the problem we pose is different: We only use the rays that meet the set $U$, but our goal is to reconstruct the scalar or tensor field outside $U$, not inside it.
+We assume that something about the field is known in $U$.
+The simplest choice is $f|_U=0$, but this can be relaxed to the gauge invariant assumption $Rf|_U=0$, where $R$ is the Saint Venant operator.
+The assumption that the integrals over all lines vanish can be relaxed to $(I^k)^*I^kf$ vanishing in a subset of positive measure of $U$ or vanishing to infinite order at a point of $U$.
+We need to ensure $(I^k)^*I^kf$ to be smooth so that the assumption ``vanishing to infinite order'' make sense: in fact this follows from ellipticity of the normal operator $(I^k)^*I^k$ as a pseudo-differential operator.